LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

       </body>
    </html>

 This is the header for HTML documents and is used throughout the web.

-APIs send representations of data in the format of JSON requiring the header ``Content-Type`` to be ``application/json``.
+APIs send representations of data in the format of JSON requiring the header
+``Content-Type`` to be ``application/json``.
 This allows us to pass the state of the data as the HTTP body.

+.. todo: reference this?
+Example from `JSON chapter <https://education.launchcode.org/intro-to-professional-web-dev/chapters/fetch-json/data-formats-json.html#json>`_

 .. sourcecode:: json
-   :caption: Example from `JSON chapter <https://education.launchcode.org/intro-to-professional-web-dev/chapters/fetch-json/data-formats-json.html#json>`_
+   :linenos:

    {
       "title": "An Astronaut's Guide to Life on Earth",